Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Uninformed Search

-Uninformed search algorithms consist of general purpose traverse the state space or search tree without any information about how good a state is.
-These are also referred to as blind search algorihtms.
+Uninformed search algorithms consist of general purpose traversals of the state space or search tree without any information about how good a state is.
+These are also referred to as blind search algorithms.

 ### Informed Search